-Answer: It is extremely difficult to attain immeasurable life in this life per se due to various reasons.
-The fact that we wish to stay in Samsara instead of being born in Pureland usually means we are already bound by excess worldly attachments.
-Such heavy defilements means one’s mind is far from being purified.
+Answer: It is extremely difficult to attain immeasurable life in this life due to various reasons.
+The fact that we wish to stay in Samsara instead of being born in Pure Land usually means we are already bound by excess worldly attachments.
+Such heavy defilements means our minds are far from being purified.

-However, if our minds are sufficiently pure during our last moments, as built up from the momentum of regular attempts to purify our minds in everyday life, while being mindful of Amituofo with the right faith, aspiration and practice, this would be adequate in connecting us to Amituofo, to let his immeasurable merits mingle with our limited merits, and bridge us across to his Pure Land, where actual immeasurable life will be attained.
+However, if our minds are sufficiently pure during our last moments, as built up from the momentum of regular attempts to purify our minds in everyday life, while being mindful of Amituofo with the right Faith, Aspiration and Practice, this will be adequate in connecting us to Amituofo, to let his immeasurable merits mingle with our limited merits, and bridge us across to his Pure Land, where actual immeasurable life will be attained.

-Note though, that ‘immeasurable life’ in Pure Land is not exactly ‘infinite’ per se.
+Note though, that ‘immeasurable life’ in Pure Land is not ‘infinite’.
 It is immeasurable in the sense that individuals can take as long as required to stay there to learn and practise the Dharma, but departure is a matter of time.
 This is so as Pure Land is a school for training us to become enlightened, so as to undertake the great tasks of Bodhisattvas; it is not a destination for eternal rest, relaxation or ‘retirement’.